Analogue Nt

-The Analogue Nt is a home video game console designed and manufactured by Analogue Inc., designed to play games for the Nintendo Entertainment System and the Famicom.
+The Analogue Nt is a home video game console designed and manufactured by Analogue, designed to play games for the Nintendo Entertainment System.

 History

 In March, 2014 the system was announced.
-Analogue began accepting pre-orders for the system on May 5th, 2014.
+Analogue began accepting pre-orders for the system on May 5, 2014.

-Pre-orders began shipping in June of 2015.
+Pre-orders began shipping in June 2015.

 A limited run of 10 24 karat gold plated special edition systems were produced by April 2016, and were available for sale at a price of $4999.

-In 2016 Analogue announced a followup system, the Nt mini, a smaller model which includes RGB & HDMI output in the base model and uses an FPGA as a processor.
+In 2016 Analogue announced a followup system, the Nt Mini, a smaller model which includes RGB & HDMI output in the base model and uses an FPGA as a processor.

-By July 23, 2017 the Analogue Nt had been discontinued.
+By July 23, 2017, the Analogue Nt had been discontinued.

 Hardware

 Instead of software emulation or an FPGA, the original Analogue Nt uses parts sourced from damaged Famicom HVC-001 systems.
 In particular the system incorporates a Ricoh 2A03 CPU and an NTSC Ricoh 2c02 PPU, on a custom printed circuit board.
 A notable original chip which was omitted included the lockout chip used on the NES.
 The system was designed to be compatible with NES, Famicom, and Famicom Disk System titles.

 The default model was released with RGB (RGB, Component, S-Video, Composite, VGA, and SCART) video outputs, with an additional "add-on" for 1080p HDMI output and other digital features.

 The Analogue Nt's enclosure is solid aluminium unibody enclosure manufactured from 6061 aluminium in China, and assembled in the United States of America.
 Casing could be anodized red, blue, or black for an additional fee.
 The system dimensions are 1.7 × 9.7 × 5.7 in.